slaeryan/slaeryan.github.io/posts/slae-assignment5-blogpost.md

 2. The addressing schema - 0x02 for IPv4 addressing schema
 3. The listening port - 0x901f(LPORT=8080, little-endian)

-Now we set the stack for the bind syscall arguments with the the socket file descriptor created in the first syscall, socklen_t addrlen = 16 and the previously created sockaddr_in struct in a reverse-order(little endianess!) and load the appropiate syscall number in EAX before finally executing the syscall.
+Now we set the stack for the bind syscall arguments with the the socket file descriptor created in the first syscall, socklen_t addrlen = 16 and the previously created sockaddr_in struct in a reverse-order(little endianess!) and load the appropiate syscall number in `EAX` before finally executing the syscall.
 ### listen syscall
 This step should be easy to comprehend.
-Two things we should note here is that how they load into `EAX` the sockfd by directly referencing a location on the stack where it's located and loading of 0x04(SYS_LISTEN) into the lower part of EBX before loading the appropiate syscall number in EAX and executing the syscall
+Two things we should note here is that how they load into `EAX` the sockfd by directly referencing a location on the stack where it's located and loading of 0x04 or SYS_LISTEN into the lower part of `EBX` before loading the appropiate syscall number in `EAX` and executing the syscall
 ### accept syscall
 In this step we just increment `EBX` by 1 making it 0x05 which is equal to SYS_ACCEPT.
-Then as usual we load the syscall value in EAX and execute the syscall.
+Then as usual we load the syscall value in `EAX` and execute the syscall.
 ### dup2 syscall
+We are going to duplicate into our accepted connection socket which we got back from the previous step the STDIN/0, STDOUT/1, and STDERR/2 file descriptors(fd) to make the connection interactive in this step.
+In the first instruction, `EBX` now has the value of `EAX` which contains the connection socket. `ECX` will be used as the counter register here.
+After that, the syscall value for dup2 is pushed into the stack and the syscall is executed.
+For the next iteration, the `ECX` is decremented and the loop continues until the Sign Flag(SF) is not set.
+### execve syscall